 The purpose of departmental honors in the Department of Chemistry and Biochemistry is to recognize outstanding students and encourage them to pursue an undergraduate program that will challenge their abilities, expose them to research problems, and prepare them to excel in graduate studies or other rewarding professional careers.
-In addition to meeting the minimum graduation requirements, students receiving honors will explore their interests and capabilities in advanced courses and in independent research.
+In addition to meeting the minimum graduation requirements, students receiving honors will explore their interests and capabilities in advanced courses and in a sustained independent research project.
 This will enable students to better assess their interests and abilities regarding career choices and to develop skills beyond the typical curriculum.

 - Grade-point Average